kolokkol/MCML/README.md

 These markup tags can both be used in `setup` tags and in `section` tags.

-#### 4: Identifiers
+#### 4: Special syntax

+###### Referencing other sections
 As mentioned before, each `section` has a name.
 (Even the setup section gets automaticly assigned the name 'setup').
 You can reference section by their name using the `$<name>` syntax.
-This field will later be replaced by the coordinates of that section in `x y z` form.
+This field will later be replaced by a setblock command with the coordinates of the specified section.

-The intended use of the syntax is for the setblock command.
 For instance, when you would have the following script:
 ```
 # We don't write the start, direction and setup tags, too much work :)